An investigation · Whole Body Press

 I refused — and put my son on something else instead.

-I took my son to get laser treatment for his acne.
-The dermatologist suggested Accutane instead.
+We were at the dermatologist's office for my son's first laser treatment when she suggested Accutane.
+That's when I knew we needed a different answer.
 I'd been on that drug in my twenties — and lived with the liver damage it left behind.
 We had already worked with two functional medicine doctors.
 Antimicrobials, gut protocols, carnivore diet, glutathione, sauna, castor oil packs.
 It helped.
 It didn't move the needle.
-So I took everything they taught us and went looking for what they were missing — and about a month after I added the one piece nobody mentioned, his face was clearing.
+So I took everything they taught us and went looking for what they were missing — and in just under two weeks after I added the one piece nobody mentioned, his face was clearing.

 What happened when I said no to the prescription.

-We had taken our son to a dermatologist's office for laser treatment.
-His acne was painful, cystic, the kind of breakouts that make a teenager not want to be photographed at his own birthday.
-The laser was supposed to help.
-The dermatologist looked him over and suggested something else instead: Accutane.
+We were at the dermatologist's office for my son's first laser treatment when she suggested Accutane.
+His breakouts were painful, cystic — the kind that make a teenager not want to be photographed at his own birthday — and the doctor, looking him over, told us the laser would help but that Accutane was the next step she'd recommend.
 Standard protocol.
 Monthly blood work because of the liver risk, but it's the most effective option.
 Sign here.

 I knew that drug intimately.
 I had been on it myself in my twenties.
 The acne cleared.
 What followed was two decades of liver issues, autoimmune flares, and a body that never quite worked right again.
 The connection between that prescription and the chronic illness that defined my thirties and forties was never explicitly made by any doctor — but once you understand what isotretinoin does to the liver's detoxification machinery, the dots are not hard to connect.